 - Place a piece of parchment paper on the counter and dust it with flour.
 Rub flour on your hands and scrape the dough away from the sides of the bowl, gathering it in your hands as best you can (it may feel kind of fluid and not at all like regular bread dough) and forming it into a circular loaf on the parchment paper.
 Don’t worry if it still looks a little rough in places.
 This lends to the rustic look of this loaf.

 - Once you have it shaped, the dough needs to undergo a second rise (much shorter than the first).
-The goal is to handle the dough as little as possible at this stage because any amount of tugging at the rough can cause it to deflate after it has undergone its second rise.
+The goal is to handle the dough as little as possible at this stage because any amount of tugging at the dough can cause it to deflate after it has undergone its second rise.
 The next few steps will help prevent this.
 But don't worry if it deflates a bit.
 This bread dough is pretty forgiving.

 - Sprinkle flour over the top of the loaf and loosely cover it with plastic wrap to prevent a skin from forming over the dough.
 The flour also prevents the plastic wrap from sticking to the dough so when you take it off at the end of the rise, it doesn’t disturb the dough and wreck the rustic shape you’ve created.
 Let the dough rise for about 45 minutes.
 Your oven will also be preheating during this time (and so will your pot).